 Soaked.
 Whether they are rolled or in flakes, the best way to take advantage of oats' benefits is to soak them overnight.
 However, care should be taken to reduce their phytic acid content by rinsing them and adding few drops of some acid agent (such as lemon or vinegar) before consumption.

 Cooked.
 This is arguably the most popular way of consuming oats.
-Oatmeal is a porridge made from oats, and it is usually consumed for breakfast; however, oats can be added to a variety of sweet and savory preparations, and are also used for making pancakes, cookies, and muffins.
+Oatmeal is a porridge made from oats, and it is usually consumed for breakfast; however, oats can be added to a variety of sweet and savory preparations, such as pancakes, cookies, and muffins.

 Poultice.
-Oatmeal can be used for topical applications as a poultice in order to soothe the skin, alleviate eczema, and skin allergies.
+Oatmeal can be used for topical applications as a poultice in order to soothe the skin as well as alleviate eczema and skin allergies.
 An oatmeal poultice can also be applied as a moisturizing and rejuvenating facial mask.

 Bran.
 The outer layer of the oat grain concentrates the highest amounts of fiber.
 Oat bran has been associated with cardiovascular benefits as well as blood sugar control and bowel regularity.